missystar/Went/User-Guide.md

 ![HushSMS](https://raw.githubusercontent.com/SecUpwN/Android-IMSI-Catcher-Detector/master/SCREENSHOTS/HushSMS.png)

 Now press the button "Send PING" and you will be taken to the screen below, through which you can select different types of PING SMS.
 Select the second option `Use Silent Ping (Type 0)` and send it to your own number.
 HushSMS will then send out a Silent SMS (but without the generation of a delivery receipt) to your own number.
-AIMSICD is not able to detect Silent SMS (Type 0) yet, but we're working hard on it.
+We're working hard on enabling Silent SMS (Type 0) detection.

 ![HushSMS-Type0](https://raw.githubusercontent.com/SecUpwN/Android-IMSI-Catcher-Detector/master/SCREENSHOTS/HushSMS-Type0.png)

 ##### Class0 / Flash SMS / Popup SMS / Alert SMS

-This type of SMS indicates that this message is to be displayed on the MS immediately and a message delivery report is to be sent back to the SC.
-The message does not have to be saved in the MS or on the SIM card (unless selected to do so by the mobile user).
+This type of SMS is per standard designed to immediately display to the recipient in a pop-up window.
+On most phones such messages cannot be saved.
 This type of SMS is not dangerous and hence we're not up to adding any detection mechanism for this type of SMS which is popping up on your screen anyway.